-Coordinated by imec, the EU-funded SOLiDIFY project aims to bring solid-state battery technology to manufacturability.
+Coordinated by imec/EnergyVille, the EU-funded SOLiDIFY project aims to bring solid-state battery technology to manufacturability.

 The electrification of our transport system is a crucial part of the transformation towards the climate-neutral economy that the EU envisions by 2050.
 So, are we on the road towards a (near) future where every vehicle is electric?